-Number of credits: 4 Lecture Hours: 4 Lab Hours: 2 Prerequisites: High school: ATPH 12, BIOL 12 or CH year Biology sequence.
+Course Number: BIOL 120 Number of credits: 4 Lecture Hours: 4 Lab Hours: 2 Prerequisites: High school: ATPH 12, BIOL 12 or CH 12 Corequisites: ENGL 099

-This course is an introduction to biology, with an emphasis on biochemistry, anatomy and physiology.
-Human biochemistry, anatomy and physiology will be compared to that of plants and other animals, from a systems biology perspective.
+Course Description: This course is an introduction to biology, with an emphasis on biochemistry, anatomy and physiology.
+Human biochemistry, anatomy, and physiology will be compared to that of plants and other animals, from a systems biology perspective.
 Examples of human pathology will also be discussed, as a method of learning human biology.

 Note: Students may start either with Biology 110 or 120.
-Biology 110 and 120 together constitute the usual first
+Biology 110 and 120 together constitute the usual first year Biology sequence.